coreos/coreos-assembler/docs/gangplank/usage.md

 Gangplank's core design principle is that containers are the most suitable modern method of orchestrating builds.
 Gangplank grew out of the various Jenkins libraries and scripts codifying the execution of various versions of COSA.

-Ganplank only knows _how to run COSA_, but running COSA does not require Gangplank.
+Gangplank only knows _how to run COSA_, but running COSA does not require Gangplank.
 Today it understands how to:

 - Run on generic Kubernetes version 1.17+ and OpenShift version 3.11 and 4.x. as an "unbound pod"
 - Be used as an OpenShift BuildConfig